 In the summer and autumn of

-We will take part to the following science festivals together with the University of Southampton 'Bringing Research to Life' Roadshow:
+We will take part to the following science festivals:

-Images: Better Candies Benefit Society results at CheltSciFest 2017
+Images: Sam at the stand and the Better Candies Benefit Society results at WinSciFest 2017

-We also had few questions left on our ADRC-E 'Book of Unknown Data Research Questions'.
+We also had two more questions left on our ADRC-E 'Book of Unknown Data Research Questions'.
 Answers will be provided soon.
 Please, come back to visit us!

 ADRC-E public engagement - Past events